lextm/ancm-arm64/README.md

-# ancm-arm64
+# ancm-arm64, installer patches for ASP.NET Core module on Windows 11 ARM64 and IIS.

-Installer patches for ASP.NET Core module on Windows 11 ARM64.
+## Background
 The official installer for .NET 7.0/8.0 at this moment only properly installs ASP.NET Core module ARM64 bits on the machine, so that only pure ARM64 ASP.NET Core web apps can run on IIS.

 > Note that .NET 6.0 web apps can only run in x64/x86 modes on IIS/Windows 11 ARM64.

-> Also note that once [this pull request](https://github.com/dotnet/aspnetcore/pull/47290) is merged and shipped in new hosting bundle installers, you don't need this patch any more.
+> The changes made by this repo have been delivered to Microsoft ASP.NET Core team in dotnet/aspnetcore/issues/47115.
+However, they decided that no immediate action to take. **You can vote it up to indicate how important the patch is, and help prioritize the solution to be made into the future installers.**

 ## Preparation